InjectionMap/InjectionMap/README.md

 ### Resolving the constructor
 InjectionMap uses the following Order to resolve the correct constructor.
-1. Find the contructor marked with the _InjectionConstructorAttribute_
+1. Find the contructor marked with the _InjectionConstructorAttribute_.
-2. Try to resolve the constructor that matches the passed arguments
+2. Try to resolve the constructor that matches the passed arguments.
-3. Try to resolve the default constructor
+3. Try to resolve the default constructor.
-4. Try to resolve any constructor using the passed arguments and by resolving mappings
+4. Try to resolve any constructor using the passed arguments and by resolving mappings.

 #### InjectionConstructor
 In classes with multiple constructor, the constructor that has to be used can be marked with the _InjectionConsturctoAttribute_.